 I've been looking at the PC Engines APU line for a while.
-They're a line of medium size single board PCs with a DB9 serial connector and no VGA port.
-They also have gigabit Ethernet.
+They're a line of medium size single board PCs with a DB9 serial connector, no VGA output, and multiple gigabit Ethernet ports.
 Because of this they're often used as firewall machines.

 I want to get one and use it as either the home router, or an experimental server to mess around with.
 Quite a few OpenBSD folks use them and recommend them as OpenBSD router and server hardware.
 They aren't too expensive, have decent specs and a small physical footprint.

-One thing that's always confused me was the naming scheme, which is a little confusing at first.
+One thing that's always confused me was the naming scheme.
 Initially there was the APU, then the APU2, as described on their site, which makes sense.
-Then the APU model numbers get a little confusing.
+Then the APU model numbers get a little weird.
 They come in several variants, I'll list them here for context.

 What do the letters between the numbers mean?
 What is the significance of the numbers in the first place?